-Just last week an international known brand builder Michael Olins passed away after a long and brilliant career as a “Brand” builder.
-He was one of the first to recognize the value of a “brand” being worth more than the value of its product.
+A short while ago, an internationally known brand builder Wally Olins passed away after a long and brilliant career as a “Brand” builder.
+He was one of the first to recognize the value that a “brand” is worth more than the value of its product.
 We are constantly embraced by brands everywhere we go, from the movie theater to the ballpark to our children’s schools.
 Brands are positioned everywhere to influence and encourage us.

-The same is true in the annuity business; brands are well positioned and well financed.
-New York Life, The Hartford, AXA and Northwestern Mutual just to name a few.
+The same is true in the annuity business; brands are well-positioned and well-financed.
+New York Life, The Hartford, AXA, and Northwestern Mutual, to name a few.
 This year Northwestern Mutual sponsored the NCAA men’s basketball tournament, The Road to the Final Four.
 Did The Northwestern ever talk about a product or a financial plan?
 No, they talked about how associating with them means safety and security.
 NML has worked hard to make sure their “brand” actually means safety.
-So we buy their products after being convinced that safety and security is also included with their products?
-We buy because we trust the brand.
+So we buy their products after being convinced that safety and security are also included in their products?
+We buy them because we trust the brand.

-Recent news regarding Donald Sterling the owner of the Los Angeles Clippers NBA team made remarks negative to African Americans and what happened almost immediately?
+Years ago, Donald Sterling, then the Los Angeles Clippers NBA team owner, made remarks negative to African Americans, and what happened almost immediately?
 Brands who had associated with him suddenly departed and disavowed any connection to him and his team.
-He now is no one any brand wants to be connected to in any way shape or form.
+He now is no one any brand wants to be connected to in any way, shape, or form.
 He is poison to their brand.

-Brands want to spin positive news and anything that can help establish the brand as positive gets the play.
+Brands want to spin positive news, and anything that can help establish the brand as positive gets the play.
 An example is the Boston Marathon.
-Last year the terrible bombing placed the future of the race in jeopardy, but what happened, the new brand appeared: “Boston Strong”.
+A few years ago, the terrible bombing placed the future of the race in jeopardy, but what happened, the new brand appeared: “Boston Strong.”
 Now hundreds of companies have jumped on board with their brands paying to be associated with the positive brand (Boston Strong).
-Brands paid large money to be positioned with the marathon, why? — because it enhances them.
-It is good business and it is smart marketing, but does that mean the brand associated with the marathon has better products?
-No, it is about image and how the image is perceived by the consuming public.
+Brands paid large money to be positioned with the marathon.
+Why? — because it enhances them.
+It is good business, and it is smart marketing, but does that mean the brand associated with the marathon has better products?
+No, it is about the image and how the consuming public perceives the image.

-In the annuity world, brands are important but that doesn’t necessarily mean their rates are the highest or their products are the best.
-As an example a small company based in Nebraska that you have probably never heard of, has very high interest rates, why don’t more people buy an annuity from them?
-Brand recognition is one reason; it is also the fear of buying from a company that is unknown or possibly not trustworthy.
-It is basic human fear of the unknown and nothing more.
-In our industry there are dozens of very wonderful companies with products offering benefits that make them stand alone at the top.
-But instead of “Brand Building” these companies invested in technology, people and the correct portfolios so the best products can be offered.
+In the annuity world, brands are important, but that doesn’t necessarily mean their rates are the highest or their products are the best.
+For example, a small company based in Louisiana that you have probably never heard of has very high-interest rates; why don’t more people buy an annuity from them?
+Brand recognition is one reason; it is also the fear of buying from an unknown company or possibly not trustworthy.
+It is a basic human fear of the unknown and nothing more.
+There are dozens of very wonderful companies with products offering benefits that make them stand alone at the top in our industry.
+But instead of “Brand Building,” these companies invested in technology, people, and correct portfolios to offer the best products.

-American Equity, Forethought, Allianz, Great American, AVIVA, North American, Equitrust, Phoenix, F&G, National Western, Athene to name a few — every hear of one of them?
-Generally these companies build their brands by offering great products, service and benefits not by continually sponsoring anything and everything.
-After all isn’t Coca Cola just carbonated sugar water?
+American Equity, Guggenheim, Allianz, Great American, AVIVA, North American, Equitrust, Phoenix, F&G, National Western, Athene, to name a few — ever hear of one of them?
+Generally, these companies build their brands by offering great products, services, and benefits, not by continually sponsoring anything and everything.
+After all, isn’t Coca-Cola just carbonated sugar water?

-Brand are important I suppose, but as a consumer we need to look a little closer, closer at exactly what is being offered and how it will benefit us as the end use consumer.
-Frankly I would rather have a little extra interest earned than to see my annuity company sponsoring an NFL stadium.
+Brands are important, I suppose, but as consumers, we need to look a little closer, closer at exactly what is being offered and how it will benefit us as the end-use consumer.